stevebiczyk/table-booking-system/README.md

 - Plan a private event based on the information on the options, pricing, and process to book the venue.

 ### Business Goals (Site Owner's Goals)
-- Provide customers with a secure and safe ecommerce shop
+- Increase online table reservations
-- Establish the shop's brand image
+- Improve Brand Awareness
-- Expand their business effectively
+- Promote Specials and Events
-- Make profit from selling products / services
+- Expand Customer Base

 <div><a href="#table-of-contents">Back to top</a></div>